Select your country to find our products and solutions

 Telecom and Data

-Agile design for modularity – the design and industrialization stages
+Agile product development – the design and industrialization stages

 The second article in our series on agile design features a discussion between Freddy Miart, design department manager and Jean-Loup Ventron, industrialization manager.
 Both are based at the Nexans Vrigne-aux-Bois plant which specializes in the manufacture of accessories for telecommunications networks.